Fifty Shades of Firewall

 Firewall Mode Overview

-Proxy firewall acts as an intermediary between client and real server and establishes connection on behalf of the client.
+Proxy firewall acts as an intermediary between client and real server and establishes the connection on behalf of the client.
 In order to get content from the external server hosts send requests to firewall, which in turn initiates new connection based on the received request.
 Requests are evaluated according to the existing set of rules and then firewall blocks or permits connection.
 If the request doesn’t contain forbidden parameters, firewall grants access to the origin server.
 After receiving response from server firewall validates it and if the answer is accepted, forwards it to the client which originated the request.
 Filtering is implemented based on many parameters, including source and destination IP-addresses, attachments, time of request, etc.

 Proxy firewall is the most reliable type of firewall.
 It ensures increased level of security through deep packet filtering, control of requests and detailed logging.